How to Recycle your Clothes, Shoes, Electronics, and More

 Send your suits to Dress For Success, which helps disadvantaged women suit up for job interviews, giving them a chance at a better life.

-Old prom dresses can be donated to either the Princess Project for the Bay Area or The Glass Slipper Project for the Chicago area, so a girl who can’t afford a dress can still be the belle of the ball.
+Old prom dresses can be donated to either the Princess Project for the Bay Area or The Glass Slipper Project for the

 And if you aren’t too attached to your bridal gown, give it to the Brides Against Breast Cancer Foundation.
 Here it will be auctioned off, with the proceeds helping breast cancer survivors and patients.